lebrice/pop-based-training/README.md

 ## Example
-For a concrete example, see [the `mnist_example.py` file](mnist_example.py).
+For a concrete example, see [the `mnist_pytorch_example.py` file](mnist_pytorch_example.py).

 ## Notes
-- This is implemented without any requirements for
+- This implementation is framework-agnostic.
+Feel free to use Pytorch, Tensorflow, or whatever else you like to use inside your evaluation function.
+- A helper `Config` class is provided in [`config.py`](config.py) file, for your convenience.
+It contains some attributes and methods commonly useful when running an experiment, for instance creating log directory, etc.
+    - It can also be very useful when paired with [`simple-parsing`](https://github.com/lebrice/SimpleParsing), to automatically create the corresponding command-line arguments!
 ## Requirements:
 I was having fun playing around with Python3.8 when writing this, so it is a requirement for now.
 It would be pretty easy to change a few things and bring it down to 3.7.
-If anyone would like that, let me know.
+If anyone would like me to do that, let me know.

-In the mnist example, I also make use my own [`simple-parsing`](https://github.com/lebrice/SimpleParsing) package to generate the command-line arguments, but it isn't required by any means.
+The mnist pytorch example requires `pytorch`, `tqdm`, as well as [`simple-parsing`](https://github.com/lebrice/SimpleParsing), which generates command-line arguments automatically for the hyperparameter and config dataclasses.

 ```console
 conda env create --file environment.yml